Coastal Pelagic Species Management Team to hold online meeting October 4, 2021

 Purpose of the meeting

-1. Join the meeting by visiting this link:
+1. Join the meeting by using this link: https://meetings.ringcentral.com/join

-4. Next you will be prompted to either:
+3. Next you will be prompted to either download:

-6. You may use your telephone for the audio portion of the meeting by dialing the TOLL number provided on your screen, followed by the meeting ID and participant ID, also provided on the screen.
+2. You may use your telephone for the audio portion of the meeting by dialing the TOLL number provided on your screen, followed by the meeting ID and participant ID (also provided on the screen)

-IF you do not have the ability to use the RingCentral application via computer or mobile device, please join the “audio only” portion of the online meeting by calling one of the phone numbers listed below.
+For the best audio experience, please use computer audio.
+If you are not able to use the RingCentral application via computer or mobile device, please join the “audio only” portion of the online meeting by calling one of the numbers below.

 US: +1(213)2505700